shalabhkamboj53/ecomposer-week-task/README.md

 - **Smooth Animations:** Incorporates AOS (Animate On Scroll) for engaging scrolling animations.
 - **Progressive Web App (PWA):** Provides a native app-like experience, enabling offline access and improved performance.
 - **Dynamic Content (using Context API):** Fetches and displays products dynamically, enhancing user interaction and engagement.

+### Architectural Choices

+- **Component-Based Structure:** The application is structured into reusable components, promoting reusability and separation of concerns.
+Each component is responsible for a specific piece of functionality or UI element, making it easier to maintain and test.
+- **Context API for State Management:** Instead of using Redux, I opted for the Context API to manage global state.
+This decision simplifies state management for the application, reducing boilerplate code and enhancing readability while still avoiding prop drilling.
+- **Styling with Tailwind CSS and DaisyUI:** The use of Tailwind CSS allows for utility-first styling, enabling rapid prototyping and custom designs without leaving the HTML.
+DaisyUI complements Tailwind by providing pre-designed components, speeding up the development process.
+- **Error Handling:** The application employs `react-error-boundaries` to catch and handle errors gracefully, ensuring a smooth user experience.
+This allows developers to manage unexpected issues without compromising the entire application.
+- **Animations with AOS:** AOS (Animate On Scroll) is integrated to provide smooth and engaging animations as users scroll through the application, enhancing user interaction.

+### Development Practices

+- **Code Quality:** I followed best practices for clean and maintainable code, including meaningful naming conventions, component modularity, and thorough documentation within the codebase.
+- **Responsive Design:** The application is built with a mobile-first approach, ensuring that it works seamlessly across various devices and screen sizes.
+- **Progressive Web App (PWA):** The application is designed as a PWA, which enhances performance and provides offline capabilities, delivering a native app-like experience.

 ## Technologies Used